samanthacooper11/cf-towns-dotnet/README.md

 ```
 Note: this will require the enable-diego CLI plug [available here](https://github.com/cloudfoundry-incubator/diego-enabler)

-You can then go to the app URL and you will see a message highlighting that you need to bind a MySQL Service, so go ahead and create and bind the service
+You can then go to the app URL and you will see a message highlighting that you need to bind a MySQL Service, so go ahead and create and bind the service as follows
 ```
 cf create-service service-name plan-name mysqlServiceName cf bind-service uktowns mysqlServiceName